 STEP ONE: GET STARTED!

-Unfortunately, you won’t earn much of a return on a savings account, but it’s a great place to start and to build that habit into your budget.
 Once you have a bit of savings, then you can consider moving your savings into other investments to increase your return.
 The higher your overall return, the less your forgiveness tax will cost you.
 However, seeking higher returns also comes with increased risk.

-STEP TWO: INCREASE YOUR RETURN
+STEP TWO: USE TIME TO YOUR ADVANTAGE

-That said, investing has never been easier and cheaper.
-“Robo-advisors” like Wealthfront, Betterment, Acorns, Ellevest, Vanguard, Schwab, or whatever new one is popping up today have made it cheap and easy to invest in any combination of funds based on your risk tolerance.
-NerdWallet has an excellent post that reviews several of the automated services available.
-My wife and I use Wealthfront to help us save for the anticipated student loan forgiveness tax.
-This is not an endorsement of Wealthfront by any means.
+My wife and I use Wealthfront and Empower to help us save for the anticipated student loan forgiveness tax.
+This is not an endorsement of Wealthfront or Empower by any means.
 We went through the exercise of evaluating the available options and we decided this was best for our situation.
 I particularly like the frequency with which I can transfer funds into Wealthfront and their tax-loss harvesting feature which minimizes the taxes we pay each year on our forgiveness fund.
-However, any of them can help you with your forgiveness planning.
-Robo-advising services are based on the same principle: low-cost, automated, passive index investing.
-Most allow you to choose your risk tolerance and how much you want to invest; the rest is pretty much on auto-pilot.
+I also like the robust aggregating features of Empower and optional personalized help when needed.
+There are numerous options to help you with your forgiveness and/or financial planning.

 STEP THREE: MAXIMIZE YOUR RETIREMENT SAVINGS

-I recommend using a taxable account for your forgiveness planning.
+I recommend using a dedicated taxable account for your forgiveness planning.
 Some financial planners will encourage you to use retirement accounts like a Roth or Traditional IRA to help you plan for forgiveness.
 Retirement plans are designed for and incentivize you to save for your future self — not student loan forgiveness.
 Do your future self a favor and maximize your retirement saving options for your RETIREMENT.
 Do not hijack savings from your future self to meet your student loan forgiveness target.

 Forgiveness planning and retirement savings are separate but not mutually exclusive.
 You can and should do both.
 The income-driven student loan repayment rules actually incentivize you to do both.
 Maximizing your retirement contributions can reduce your taxable income which also lowers your income-driven monthly student loan payment.
-You pay less in taxes, have more funds to grow for your retirement, and you lower your student loan payment: win-win-win!
+You pay less in taxes, have more funds to grow tax-free for your retirement, and you lower your student loan payment: win-win-win!

 Working towards a forgiveness target: